abkolan/stream-alerts-improved/README.md

 Value |1  |1  |0  |0  |0  |01 |
 Event |E1 |E2 |-- |-- |-- |-- |

 When the event `E3` is processed, since the last updated timestamp is 01, and the current timestamp is 04.
-We would have to ensure that the buckets bodering that rage i.e 3-4 are reset to indicate that there were no events generated during that time.
+We would have to ensure that the buckets bordering that rage i.e 3-4 are reset to indicate that there were no events generated during that time.
 Indicated by `R`.

 Bucket|0  |1  |  2|  3|  4|  5|
 ------|---|---|---|---|---|---|